particle-iot/docs/src/content/tutorials/product-tools/creating-a-product.md

 Beware: If you have two integrations, one in the owner account and one in the product, both can fire if they have the same event trigger!

 To copy or move a device owner integration into a product, you can use the [integration copy tool](/tools/product-tools/integration-copy/).

+### Server Sent Events (SSE)

+Two common ways Particle devices can trigger external services are webhooks and Server Sent Events (SSE).

+The SSE event stream works by having your server make an outbound https (encrypted) connection to the Particle API service.
+This connection is kept open, and if new events arrive, they are immediately passed down this stream.
+There are a number of advantages to this:

+- Works for developer and product event streams.
+- Can get all events, or a subset of events by prefix filter.
+- Works from a network behind a firewall or NAT typically with no changes required (no port forwarding).
+- You do not need TLS/SSL server certificates for encrypted communication, because the connection is outbound.
+- You do not need separate authentication; Particle API tokens are used for authentication.
+- It's efficient - the connection only needs to be established and authenticated once.

+While this sounds great, there are some issues that can occur that make it less than ideal for large device fleets and make webhooks more attractive:

+- You can only have one server accepting events with SSE.
+With webhooks you can have multiple servers behind a load balancer for both server redundancy as well as load sharing.
+- If the SSE stream fails for any reason, you could end up losing events.
+It can take up to a minute to detect that this has happened in some cases.

+### Google Pubsub

+One option that's somewhere between SSE and webhooks is Google Publish and Subscribe (pubsub).
+This uses a feature of the Google cloud, which may incur additional charges from Google but has a number of advantages:

+- The Google pubsub receiver is redundant, load-balanced, and highly available.
+- Your server can be network behind a firewall or NAT typically with no changes required (no port forwarding).
+- Or your server can be in the Google cloud, if you prefer.
+- You do not need TLS/SSL server certificates for encrypted communication, because the connection is outbound.
+- You do not need separate authentication; Google cloud authentication is used.
+- Google subscriptions have confirmed delivery.
+If your server is down, the events will be queued in the Google cloud and will be received when you next connect.
+- Because of confirmed delivery, you can have multiple servers receiving the events and they will round-robin handling events with each event only being handled once.

+## Changing the product owner

+The product owner is the account that owns a product.
+It can either be a user account (sandbox product), or it can be an organization (growth or enterprise product).
+When you migrate to growth, you provide a list of products you want to move into the organization:

+- Billing for the organization will be the responsibility of organization.
+- The product will no longer be limited to 100 devices.
+- Exceeding the data operation or cellular data limits will add additional blocks instead of pausing the account.
+- Device connectivity will continue uninterrupted.

+Device claiming is not affected by the move.
+If the devices were claimed to the original product owner that will remain unchanged.
+However even though the devices appear in the product owner's sandbox device list, devices that are part of the organization product do not count against the 100 device limit!
+You can use the [device list details tool](/tutorials/product-tools/creating-a-product/#device-list-details) to see which devices count against the limits.

+Integrations such as webhooks defined in the old product owner account will continue to function if the devices are still claimed to the product owner.

+## Changing the product owner email

+Another possibility is changing the product owner's email.
+This affects:

+- All products owned by that user will now be associated with the new email.
+- All device claims will be will now be associated with the new email.
+- All access tokens continue to function unchanged.
+- Integrations move the new account email.
+- Applications in the Web IDE are moved to the new account email.
+- Devices stay online uninterrupted.
+- API access remains unchanged.

+This option is ideal if you are contractor developing a product for a company, then handing it off.

+- You create a Particle account for each project you are working on using a unique email in your domain, Google mail, etc.
+- Upon completion of the project and handoff, you change the account email to a domain controlled by the company that now owns the project, products, devices, etc.
+- Before transferring, disable multi-factor authentication (MFA), if enabled.
+- Upon transferring the password will be unchanged, but the receiver can reset the password using their email.

+In the scenario where the contractor passes off ownership but still needs access for maintenance, the contractor can add themselves as a team member using a different email that will continue to work after changing the product owner email.

 ## Device lists